kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynRankView.md

  * `pointer_type`: pointer to scalar type.

 #### Other
- *  `array_layout`: The Layout of the DynRankView.
+ *  `array_layout`: the layout of the DynRankView.
  *  `size_type`: index type associated with the memory space of this view.
- *  `dimension`: An integer array like type, able to represent the extents of the view.
+ *  `dimension`: an integer array like type, able to represent the extents of the view.
- *  `specialize`: A specialization tag used for partial specialization of the mapping construct underlying a Kokkos DynRankView.
+ *  `specialize`: a specialization tag used for partial specialization of the mapping construct underlying a Kokkos DynRankView.

 ### Constructors

-  * `DynRankView()`: Default Constructor.
+  * `DynRankView()`: default constructor.
 No allocations are made, no reference counting happens.
-All extents are zero and its data pointer is NULL and its rank is set to 0.
+All extents are zero and its data pointer is `nullptr` and its rank is set to 0.
   * `DynRankView( const DynRankView<DT, Prop...>& rhs)`: Copy constructor with compatible DynRankViews.
 Follows DynRankView assignment rules.
-  * `DynRankView( DynRankView&& rhs)`: Move constructor
+  * `DynRankView( DynRankView&& rhs)`: move constructor
-  * `DynRankView( const View<RT,RP...> & rhs )`: Copy constructor taking View as imput.
+  * `DynRankView( const View<RT,RP...> & rhs )`: copy constructor taking View as imput.
-  * `DynRankView( const std::string& name, const IntType& ... indices)`: Standard allocating constructor.
+  * `DynRankView( const std::string& name, const IntType& ... indices)`: standard allocating constructor.
     * `name`: a user provided label, which is used for profiling and debugging purposes.
 Names are not required to be unique,
-    * `indices`: Runtime dimensions of the view.
+    * `indices`: runtime dimensions of the view.
     * Requires: `array_layout::is_regular == true`.
-  * `DynRankView( const std::string& name, const array_layout& layout)`: Standard allocating constructor.
+  * `DynRankView( const std::string& name, const array_layout& layout)`: standard allocating constructor.
     * `name`: a user provided label, which is used for profiling and debugging purposes.
 Names are not required to be unique,
     * `layout`: an instance of a layout class.
-  * `DynRankView( const AllocProperties& prop, , const IntType& ... indices)`: Allocating constructor with allocation properties.
+  * `DynRankView( const AllocProperties& prop, , const IntType& ... indices)`: allocating constructor with allocation properties.
     * An allocation properties object is returned by the `view_alloc` function.
-    * `indices`: Runtime dimensions of the view.
+    * `indices`: runtime dimensions of the view.
     * Requires: `array_layout::is_regular == true`.
-  * `DynRankView( const AllocProperties& prop, const array_layout& layout)`: Allocating constructor with allocation properties and a layout object.
+  * `DynRankView( const AllocProperties& prop, const array_layout& layout)`: allocating constructor with allocation properties and a layout object.
     * `layout`: an instance of a layout class.
-  * `DynRankView( const pointer_type& ptr, const IntType& ... indices)`: Unmanaged data wrapping constructor.
+  * `DynRankView( const pointer_type& ptr, const IntType& ... indices)`: unmanaged data wrapping constructor.
     * `ptr`: pointer to a user provided memory allocation.
 Must provide storage of size `DynRankView::required_allocation_size(n0,...,nR)`
-    * `indices`: Runtime dimensions of the view.
+    * `indices`: runtime dimensions of the view.
     * Requires: `array_layout::is_regular == true`.
-  * `DynRankView( const std::string& name, const array_layout& layout)`: Unmanaged data wrapper constructor.
+  * `DynRankView( const std::string& name, const array_layout& layout)`: unmanaged data wrapper constructor.
     * `ptr`: pointer to a user provided memory allocation.
 Must provide storage of size `DynRankView::required_allocation_size(layout)` (*NEEDS TO BE IMPLEMENTED*)
     * `layout`: an instance of a layout class.
-  * `DynRankView( const ScratchSpace& space, const IntType& ... indices)`: Constructor which acquires memory from a Scratch Memory handle.
+  * `DynRankView( const ScratchSpace& space, const IntType& ... indices)`: constructor which acquires memory from a Scratch Memory handle.
     * `space`: scratch memory handle.
 Typically returned from `team_handles` in `TeamPolicy` kernels.
-    * `indices`: Runtime dimensions of the view.
+    * `indices`: runtime dimensions of the view.
     * Requires: `sizeof(IntType...)==rank_dynamic()`
     * Requires: `array_layout::is_regular == true`.
-  * `DynRankView( const ScratchSpace& space, const array_layout& layout)`: Constructor which acquires memory from a Scratch Memory handle.
+  * `DynRankView( const ScratchSpace& space, const array_layout& layout)`: constructor which acquires memory from a Scratch Memory handle.
     * `space`: scratch memory handle.
 Typically returned from `team_handles` in `TeamPolicy` kernels.
     * `layout`: an instance of a layout class.
-  * `DynRankView( const DynRankView<DT, Prop...>& rhs, Args ... args)`: Subview constructor.
+  * `DynRankView( const DynRankView<DT, Prop...>& rhs, Args ... args)`: subview constructor.
 See `subview` function for arguments.

 ### Data Access Functions